k4rkarov/ecole-42/libft/README.md

 ft_putstr_fd	outputs a string to given file. ft_putendl_fd	outputs a string to given file with newline. ft_putnbr_fd	outputs an integer to given file.

-Bonus:

-ft_lstnew		create new list.
-ft_lstsize		count elements of a list. ft_lstlast		find last element of list. ft_lstadd_back	add new element at end of list. ft_lstadd_front	add new element at beginning of list. ft_lstdelone	delete element from list. ft_lstclear		delete sequence of elements of list from a starting point. ft_lstiter		apply function to content of all list's elements. ft_lstmap		apply function to content of all list's elements into new list.